- Loan Policy

 Computer Use

-Computer time is on a first come, first served basis.
+Computer time is on a first come, first served basis and the user must provide their first and last name.
 You may be asked to present a valid library card or driver’s license in order to use the Library’s computers.
 All users must sign in on the signup sheet.
 Users of Adult computers may use a computer for 1 hour.
 If the computer is available, the time may be extended at the discretion of the staff person in charge.
 The computers may be used for a maximum of 3 hours per day by any one user.
 Patrons are assigned to one computer at a time.

 Computers in the Children’s Area of the Library are reserved for the exclusive use of children 14 years and under and their parents/guardians or caregiver.
 Children 8 or younger must be accompanied by a parent/guardian or caregiver.
 Adults not accompanying minors are excluded from using computers in the Children’s Area.
 Use of computers in the Children’s Area is restricted to 1 hour.